PolinaSavelyeva/ImageProcessing/docsSrc/Tutorials/Getting_Started.md

 dotnet run -in /input/path -out /output/path  -agent=no -unit=anygpu gauss sharpen
 ```

-More details about CLI processing you can find [here](https://polinasavelyeva.github.io/ImageProcessing/How_Tos/Using_A_CLI.html).
+You can find more details about CLI processing [here](https://polinasavelyeva.github.io/ImageProcessing/How_Tos/Using_A_CLI.html).

 ### Using Your Own Code